Quantum cellular automata for quantum error correction and density classification: Global majority voting

 where $\bar{P} =1-P(1+\Delta)$ is temporarily assumed to be a continuous variable.
 It is therefore clear that the average flip time of a system globally updated is the inverse of the logical-flip probability.
 This is a general feature of the geometric distribution.

 It is important to clarify that the update time for global majority voting was chosen as $1+\Delta$ because the units of time correspond to standard CA time steps.
-Since, as in the quantum case, global updates require observation of the states of all cells in the lattice, it is reasonable to assume that one or more CA updates take place in the same time interval taken by the global majority voting to perform one update.
+Since, as in the quantum case, global updates require observation of the states of all (dual) cells in the lattice, it is reasonable to assume that one or more CA updates take place in the same time interval taken by the global majority voting to perform one update.
 For this reason, the quantity $\Delta$ is called delay.
-In fact, for some platforms the measurement times might even scale with the system size, $1+\Delta=\lceil n/c \rceil$ for some measurement speed $c$ on $n$ qubits~\cite{Buechler}.
-In a recent state-of-the-art experimental implementation of the quantum repetition code in a set of up to 21 qubits (11 physical data qubits and 10 ancillas), the recorded parallel measurement and reset time was 880 nanoseconds~\cite{google}.
+In fact, for some platforms the measurement times might even scale with the system size, $1+\Delta=\lceil n/c \rceil$ for some measurement speed $c$ on $n$ qubits~\citeS{BuechlerS}.
+In a recent state-of-the-art experimental implementation of the quantum repetition code in a set of up to 21 qubits (11 physical data qubits and 10 ancillas), the recorded parallel measurement and reset time was 880 nanoseconds~\citeS{googleS}.
 In comparison, in the same experimental setup a depth-4 circuit was implement in 80 ns, giving an average of 20 ns per unit of circuit depth.
 Our QCAs can be implemented as depth-7 circuits, which would correspond to $\sim 140$ ns per QCA step, a value about 6 times smaller than the measurement and reset time registered in the experiment.
 From this comparison, we assume that state-of-the-art implementations of the (quantum) repetition code perform updates at periods of $1+\Delta \gtrsim 6$, while the QCAs take a single time step per update.
-It is worth noting, however, that in the quantum case the global update might fail to bring the logical state back to the computational basis of (superpositions of) all-0 and all-1 configurations, since syndrome-based corrections are not implemented in all qubits, but only on specific qubits that are believed to have been flipped by noise, which could result in a logical state with a few flipped qubits (e.g., when the syndrome collection itself is faulty).
+It is worth noting, however, that in the quantum case the global update might fail to bring the logical state back to the computational basis of (superpositions of) all-0 and all-1 configurations, since syndrome-based corrections are not implemented in all qubits, but only on specific qubits that are believed to have been flipped by noise, which could result in a logical state with a few flipped qubits (e.g., when the syndrome collection and/or processing is faulty).
 In this sense, the (classical) global majority voting gives an upper bound for the flip time of the quantum repetition code.
+In fact, if one implements the quantum repetition code with noisy ancillas and considers the application of minimum-weight perfect matching (MWPM) on syndrome data distributed in space-time (i.e., along the lattice formed by the time-$T$ slice of history of the 1D system) when measurements are perfect, the smallest possible $T$ time steps at which the logical information is incorrectly decoded (i.e., a logical flip is enforced by space-time-global MWPM) can be considered the repetition-code counterpart of the flip time.
+The corresponding quantity is plotted for different lattice sizes, physical bit-flip probabilities (under phenomenological incoherent noise) and delays in Fig.~\ref{MWPM}.
+Application of MWPM in space-time syndrome data requires collection of data globally in space and time, therefore a single classical correction step is applied on the read-out data after $T$ time steps, once the data qubits have been measured and the resulting space-time data has been processed.
+If delays are considered, the collection of syndromes will take place in $1+\Delta$ steps, therefore phenomenological incoherent bit-flip noise is applied $(1+\Delta)T$ times on the system before correction takes place.
+The results in Fig.~\ref{MWPM} show that flip times in the quantum repetition code are reduced drastically as the delay increases, and at delays $\Delta \geq 2$ there is little gain in flip time when increasing the lattice size for $1/2 \geq p \geq 1/20$.
+When compared with QTLV for 12 qubits, the quantum repetition code seems to underperform for all investigated lattice sizes and bit-flip probabilities whenever the delay is non-zero; however, a direct comparison is unreasonable due to the fact that our QCA simulations consider no equivalent of the ancilla-qubit noise, as discussed below.